Incorporating Your New Company in the UK

 Self Employment Process

-If you're not employed by another business and paying taxes under the PAYE system, you need to register with HMRC.
-You need to inform HMRC within three months of trading and your income declared and managed through your self-assessment tax return.
+You need to inform HMRC within three months of trading, and your income declared and managed through your self-assessment tax return.
 There are fines for noncompliance.

 You also need to pay class II National Insurance contributions and register for PAYE if you are employing others in your business.
 Depending on your sales turnover you may also need to register and charge VAT to your customers.